lawrencejones/parse-cate/README.md

 ### Downloading Specific Modules ONLY
-To limit the download to only one module, simply pass the script the module id followed by the keyword kickass.
+To limit the download to only one module, simply pass the script the module id followed by the keyword download.
 Starting to regret the choice of that flag now.

-    `python LocalParser.py 141 kickass`
+    `python LocalParser.py 141 download`

 ...run once again from the `src` folder.
 That would for example download the Reasoning About Program stuff.